-Tennis string reviews for 2016!
-There is also lots of information on tennis string types and tension information, a great starting point for all tennis players.
+Tennis string reviews!
+There is also lots of information on different tennis string types and tennis string tension information, a great starting point for all tennis players.
 My tennis string reviews are mostly used as a full bed of polyester tennis strings.
 I prefer the feel and spin that I receive when hitting with a polyester setup.
 When you buy your first tennis racquet, it will more than likely come pre-strung from the factory.
 Generally the strings that come with your racquet are 16 gauge, poly strings.
 In other words they are pretty much junk, cheap strings.
 If you just got a new racquet, don’t panic!
 These strings are good for learning how to play tennis, and they will more than likely remain strung for the life of your tennis racquet.

 Tennis String Reviews and ratings for spin, control, and power: